aws-samples/sample-fraud-detection-and-prevention-fdp-agentic-platform/README.md

 > REMINDER: Make sure to replace *us-east-1* with your target AWS region and *fdp-backend-us-east-1* with your S3 bucket.

+## Cost Calculation

+A detailed cost calculation for this solution is available in this [document](./docs/cost_calculation.md).
+This includes a breakdown of costs per AWS service, assumptions made, and cost optimization recommendations.

 ## Authors